Assess a patient's need for pain control

 Persistent desire to cut down or unsuccessful efforts to control use

-Great deal of time spent obtaining, using, or recovering from use
+Spending a great deal of time obtaining, using, or recovering from use

 Failure to fulfill major role obligations at work, school, or home due to recurrent opioid use